 What is the Essential Freshwater Package?

-The Package proposes some major changes to the management of New Zealand’s freshwaters.
+The Package requires some changes to the way we manage New Zealand’s freshwaters.

 - to stop further degradation of waterways and start making immediate improvements so that water quality is improving within five years

 - to reverse past damage and bring waterways and ecosystems to a healthy state within a generation.

 Below is a timeline on when some of the different rules will be implemented.

 Healthy waterways are important to all New Zealanders, including dairy farmers.
 We share the same aspirations to protect our streams, rivers, lakes and wetlands.
 The table (download below) outlines the key elements of the Government’s Essential Freshwater package, where they landed, and how they may affect dairy.

 DairyNZ is still waiting on the official documents.
 As soon as we receive them we will work through the details and determine what it will mean for farmers in a practical sense.